Streaming SQL

-Streaming SQL is a new type of SQL scheduling mode introduced by the Lakehouse platform.
-It adopts a micro-batch processing mechanism, supporting second-level data refresh intervals, similar to the micro-batch execution method of Spark Streaming.
-Compared to traditional scheduled tasks, Streaming SQL can significantly reduce the overhead of submitting and compiling SQL because it converts the submitted SQL into a resident process that automatically triggers data execution and processing once the set time interval is reached.
-Streaming SQL is currently aimed at scenarios requiring higher data freshness and currently supports dt refresh and processing data containing table stream.
+Streaming SQL is a new SQL scheduling mode introduced by the Singdata Lakehouse platform.
+It uses a micro-batch processing mechanism that supports second-level data refresh intervals, similar to Spark Streaming's micro-batch execution model.
+Compared to traditional scheduled tasks, Streaming SQL significantly reduces the overhead of SQL submission and compilation by converting the submitted SQL into a persistent process that automatically triggers data execution and processing each time the configured interval elapses.
+Streaming SQL is designed for scenarios that require higher data freshness, and currently supports dt refresh and SQL processing that includes a table stream.

-To better understand the advantages of Streaming SQL, we can compare it with the execution process of regular SQL:
+To better understand the advantages of Streaming SQL, here is a comparison with the regular SQL execution process:

 Regular SQL Execution Process